rabeeanaseer/sales-performance-bigquery-dashboard/README.md

 1. Create a BigQuery Sandbox project (no billing account required).
 2. Run `01_schema_ddl.sql` in the BigQuery Console to create the dataset and tables.
-3. Load the source CSV via **Console → Create Table → Upload**, or `bq load`.
+3. Load the five CSVs in `/data` using the matching schema file in `/schemas` (explicit schemas, not autodetect — see [`SETUP.md`](./SETUP.md)).
+4. Run `03_data_validation.sql` — every check should return 0 violations before you proceed.
-4. Run `02_analytics_queries.sql` to validate KPIs before connecting a BI tool.
+5. Run `02_analytics_queries.sql` to reproduce the KPIs in this README.
-5. Connect Power BI Desktop via the built-in **Google BigQuery** connector (OAuth, no key file needed) and build the report.
+6. Connect Power BI Desktop via the built-in **Google BigQuery** connector (OAuth, no key file needed) and build the report.

+**Want the real Global Superstore dataset instead of the synthetic one?** Download it from Kaggle, then map its columns to the dimension/fact shapes in `01_schema_ddl.sql` — the column names in `/data/*.csv` were deliberately kept identical to the DDL so this swap is a column-rename exercise, not a redesign.

 Full step-by-step is in [`SETUP.md`](./SETUP.md).